2018 Washington Nationals season: May

 The Nationals optioned outfielder Rafael Bautista to Syracuse on May 7 and activated right-handed reliever Shawn Kelley from the 10-day disabled list.
 They began a seven-game road trip that evening and took two out of three games from the San Diego Padres, climbing ahead of the fading New York Mets into third place in the National League East on May 8.
 They moved on to a four-game series at Arizona.
-After beating the Diamondbacks in their first extra-inning win of the season on May 10, they made a number of roster moves on May 11, moving outfielder Adam Eaton—who had undergone arthroscopic surgery on his nagging ankle injury—from the 10-day disabled list to the 60-day disabled list retroactive to April 9, placed catcher Matt Wieters on the 10-day disabled list after he had a hamstring injury in the May 10 game, and called up catcher Spencer Kieboom from Syracuse for his first taste of major league action since a solitary pinch-hit appearance in October 2016.
+After beating the Diamondbacks in their first extra-inning win of the season on May 10, they made a number of roster moves the next day, moving outfielder Adam Eaton—who had undergone arthroscopic surgery on his nagging ankle injury—from the 10-day disabled list to the 60-day disabled list retroactive to April 9, placing catcher Matt Wieters on the 10-day disabled list after he had a hamstring injury in the May 10 game, and calling up catcher Spencer Kieboom from Syracuse for his first taste of major league action since a solitary pinch-hit appearance in October 2016.
 Scherzer started on May 11 and struck out 11 Diamondbacks on 99 pitches over seven innings while driving in the deciding run on a ground-rule double in the fourth inning, as the Nationals won, 3–1, for the 11th time in 13 games and moved to 1 1/2 games out of first place in the National League East.
 After suffering a back injury in a game during the previous homestand, first baseman Ryan Zimmerman landed on the 10-day disabled list on May 12 with what the Nationals described as a right oblique strain, retroactive to May 10, as he was held out of several games on the roadtrip.
 The same day, they called up first baseman Mark Reynolds from Class-AAA Syracuse and moved right-handed pitcher Joaquín Benoit from the 10-day to the 60-day disabled list to make room on the 40-man roster for Reynolds.
 Reynolds did not play as the Nationals topped Arizona again on May 12 behind starter Jeremy Hellickson's bid for a perfect game, which he carried into the seventh inning while extending a scoreless streak to 12 1/3 innings.
 The right-handed slugger made his season debut in the final game of the four-game set, leading Washington to the rare four-game sweep on the road as he homered twice against his former team, including a go-ahead two-run shot in the eighth inning that gave the Nationals their winning margin in the 6–4 contest.